Commonfare-net/macao-social-wallet/doc/API.md

 A stash is a pre-defined amount that can be transferred off-line using a secret code or image (qrcode)

+Using stashes is possible to make intuitive a POS transaction:

+1. participant scans the price to be paid, link to /stash/create url
+2. wallet respond with a QRcode that is a /stash/claim/:stash-id url
+3. participant offers the QRcode to the vendor for scanning
+4. vendor scans the /stash/claim url and confirms payment

 ## GET /stash/create/:amount

-Create a signed stash of :amount ready to be given
+Create a signed stash of `amount` ready to be given

 ## GET /stash/claim